ryansolid/mobx-jsx/README.md

   <$ each={state.list}>{item => <li>{item}</li>}</$>
 </ul>
 ```
-This libray supports HyperScript instead of JSX albeit at a perform cost include by:
+This library supports HyperScript instead of JSX albeit at a performance cost include by:
 ```js
 import { h } from 'mobx-jsx'
 ```

-Further documentation available at: [Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions)
+Further documentation available at: [DOM Expressions](https://github.com/ryansolid/dom-expressions)